nikihosseinian/CS118-W23-Project2/README.md

 # CS118 Project 2

-This is the repo for Winter 2023 cs118 project 2.
+This is the repo for Winter 2023 cs118 project  2 completed by Nikki Hosseinian and Zoya Haq.

+This project aims to create a custom reliable data transfer protocol similar to TCP but utilizing UDP in C/C++ programming language.
+By implementing this protocol in server and client applications, the project intends to improve the understanding of how TCP works, particularly in handling packet losses.
+Our project involves developing functions such as large file transmission with pipelining and loss recovery using Go-Back-N (GBN).

-## Makefile
+## Installing and Running

-This provides a couple make targets for things.
-By default (all target), it makes the `server` and `client` executables.

-It provides a `clean` target, and `zip` target to create the submission file as well.

-You will need to modify the `Makefile` USERID to add your userid for the `.zip` turn-in at the top of the file.
+1. Clone the Repository: `git clone https://github.com/nikihosseinian/CS118-W23-Project2.git`
+2. Change Directory: `cd CS118-W23-Project2`
+3. Open 1st Terminal:
+    Compile: `gcc server.c -o server`
+    Run: `./server <port> <ISN>`
+        <port> port number
+        <isn>  initial sequence number

+4. Open 2nd Terminal
+    Compile: `gcc client.c -o client`
+    Run: `./client <HOSTNAME-OR-IP> <PORT> <ISN> <FILENAME>`
+        <HOSTNAME-OR-IP> hostname or IP address of the server to connect
+        <port>           port number
+        <isn>            initial sequence number
+        <FILENAME>       name of file to transfer

 ## Academic Integrity Note